digao-dalpiaz/Dam/README.md

 ## How to install

-First you need to install my HTLabel component.
+1 .First you need to install my HTLabel component.
 Get it here: https://github.com/digao-dalpiaz/HTLabel

    This is a label with HTML formatting component.
 The messages uses this component to display formatted text.

-Open the package DamPackage in the Delphi.
+2. Open the package DamPackage in the Delphi.
 Then Build and Install.

-> Add "Lib" sub folder to Delphi Library Path
+3. Add "Lib" sub folder to Delphi Library Path.

+4. Run AfterBuild.bat to publish DFM and RES to Lib folder.

-Supports Delphi XE2..Delphi 10.3 Rio
+> Supports Delphi XE2..Delphi 10.3 Rio